 This easy-to-make pasta hits our table on the regular.
 It’s a tasty combination that never gets old.
 And I make this dish for everything from a weeknight dinner to date nights, and for your company as well.

-We all need dinners that come together quickly, there’s no doubt time is of the essence for everyone these days.
+We all need dinners that come together quickly, there’s no doubt time feels very limited for everyone these days.
 But it’s even better when your dinner tastes just as good as something you’d order in a restaurant!

 Make sure to use the best quality ingredients you can find for the best flavor.
 Good quality olive oil, fresh garlic, and freshly grated parmesan are the star of the show here and make up the ‘sauce’ for this pasta.

 - Penne pasta – I use the 100% gluten free brown rice penne from Jovial for the best texture.
 You can also use whole wheat or any type of pasta you enjoy.
 Just be aware the gluten free pasta comes in 12 oz packages and regular pasta usually comes in 16 oz packages.
 You can also use different shapes like fusilli, farfale (bowties), shells, or orecchiette.
 Try to stick to shapes rather than noodle type pasta like spaghetti.